DoudGaya/thepos-apis/README.md

-# The POS - Backend API & Admin Dashboard
+# NillarPay - Backend API & Admin Dashboard

 A Next.js 15 backend with TypeScript, Prisma, and PostgreSQL for a data and utility bills payment platform.